kodecocodes/vt_android_mvvm/v1/for_instructor/06-building-the-view-model.markdown

   }
 ```

-Add a method that the View layer will call when the user selects a value in the creature attibute drop downs.
+Next add a method that the View layer will call when the user selects a value in the creature attribute drop downs.

 ```kotlin
   fun attributeSelected(attributeType: AttributeType, position: Int) {